Gageperrin/it-notes/aws/networking-specialty.md

 ### IPSEC VPN Fundamentals

-IPSEC is a group of protocols that set up a secure tunnels across insecure networks between two peers (local and remote).
+IPSEC is a group of protocols that set up secure tunnels across insecure networks between two peers (local and remote).
 It provides authentication and encryption.
 Any data within the VPC tunnels is encrypted and secure.

 IPSEC has two phases: (1) establish a secure channel and (2) negotiate the IPsec SA for authenticating traffic.
 IKE Phase 1 is slow and heavy.
 Authenticated and asymmetric encryption is established and IKE SA is created (phase 1 tunnel).
 IKE Phase 2 (fast and agile) uses the keys agreed in phase one.
 They agree on encryption method and use keys for bulk data transfer.

 IKE Phase 1 starts with a certificate or pre-shared key authentication.
 Each side creates a DH (Diffie Hellman) private key and derives a public key which are then exchanged over the public Internet.
 Each side takes their private key and the remote peer's public key independelty generates the same shared DH key.
 They use this key to exchange key materials and agreements over the Internet.
 Each side generates a symmetrical key using DH key and exchanged material.

-In IKE Phase 2, the symmetricla key is used to encrypt and decrypt agreements and pass more key material.
+In IKE Phase 2, the symmetrical key is used to encrypt and decrypt agreements and pass more key material.
 Best shared encryption and integrity methods are communicated and agreed on.
 The DH key and exchanged key material is used to create a symmetrical IPSEC key.
 The IPSEC key is used for bulk encryption and decryption of interesting traffic.
 This creates two one-way tunnels.

 VPNs can be policy-based or route-based.
 Policy-based VPNs have rule sets which match traffic and can have different rules or security settings.
 Route-based VPNs have target matching with prefixes.
 Route-based feature a single SA pair and single IPSEC key.
 Policy-based VPNs have a SA pair and unique IPSEC key for each kind of tunnel.